-All files available through the Audit Logs API are synced, including, but not limited to:
+All files available through the Audits API are synced, including, but not limited to:

 - All available workspaces where your specified user(s) are members.
 An organization on Slack Enterprise Grid can have multiple workspaces that can be accessed through this API

-- All channels your specified user(s) have joined since March 2018, both private and public
+- All channels your specified user(s) have joined both private and public

 - User(s) Messages posted on channels, direct messages (dms) and multiperson instant messages (mpim)